Elaine-LiWu/go-web-hello-world/README.md

 hello world sample for docker and kube that created by golang

 ## prerequistes
-Install go-1.18.1 on Ubuntu vm
+Install go-1.18.1 on Ubuntu vm (as I'm the root on this vm, there is no sudo in the following cmd)

 ## Create go project and the Dockerfile
 1. create the go-web-hello-world src file